 Argentina (Land Area: 2,780,400 sq. km)

-Argentina is the second largest country in South America and the largest Spanish-speaking country on planet.
+Argentina is the second-largest country in South America and the largest Spanish-speaking country on the planet.

 It is bothered by four nations; Bolivia, Paraguay, Brazil, and Uruguay.

 Argentina has one of the stormiest locations in the world in the Cape Horn at the Southern tip of the country.